Dayton, Ohio, gunfire results in 10 deaths, including gunman; at least 16 wounded: police

 Neither the shooter nor the victims were immediately identified.
 The FBI is assisting with the investigation, Dayton police said.

 A spokesperson for Miami Valley Hospital said 16 victims were being treated there, NBC News reported.
 That same number was reported as well by Lt.
-Col. Carper of the Dayton Police Department.
+Col. Matt Carper of the Dayton Police Department.

 CLICK HERE TO GET THE FOX NEWS APP

-The shooting reportedly took place inside or near Ned Peppers Bar in the city’s Oregon District.
+The shooting reportedly took place near Ned Peppers Bar in the city’s Oregon District.
 But Dayton police were checking other bars in the area for the possibility of additional shooting victims.

+"We have few details at this point, but what we know is shocking and dreadful," Lt.
+Gov. Jon Husted wrote in a Twitter message.

+All of the gunfire happened outside the bar with the suspect using a "long gun," Carper said, according to WTVN radio of Columbus.

 Ned Peppers Bar posted a message on Instagram: "All of our staff is safe and our hearts go out to everyone involved as we gather information."